Losing a Whole Year: Composition

 "Losing a Whole Year" is an alternative rock song.
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of E major and is set at a tempo of 108 beats per minute with a time signature of 4/4 for most of the song except for two measures of 11/8 before the guitar solo and four during the ending.
 Jenkin's vocal range spans one octave, from F#4 to A5.

 Critical reception

 "Losing a Whole Year" was released as a single from Third Eye Blind's 1997 self-titled album.
 The song received a positive reaction from music critics.
 Chuck Eddy of Spin magazine called it one of the band's "catchiest" songs.
 Allmusic's Mike DeGagne agreed, writing that "its pop-friendly makeup of frolicking guitar and a welcoming tempo make it one of the band's most catchiest tunes."

 Chart performance

-"Losing a Whole Year" stayed on the Billboard Alternative Songs chart for 14 weeks and peaked at number 13 on May 2, 1998.
-The song also appeared on the Mainstream Rock chart in 1998, peaking at number 36.
+"Losing a Whole Year" stayed on the Billboard Modern Rock Tracks chart for 14 weeks and peaked at number 13 on May 2, 1998.
+The song also appeared on the Mainstream Rock Tracks chart in 1998, peaking at number 36.